mattias800/atlassian-docker/README.md

 ## Using Upstart

+Ubuntu (and other Linus distros) use Upstart to start and stop services.

 See directory `upstart/` for an Upstart conf file.
-Replace the path with the path to your atlassian-docker.git path.
+Replace the path with the path to your `atlassian-docker` path.

+Copy the file to `/etc/init` and run `sudo start atlassian` to start it up.

 ## Database configuration